 A quick history

 Jebel Shayib el Banat is the long name.
-In short, it's Jebel Shayib.
+In short, it's just Jebel Shayib.
 Shayib is Arabic for old man and banat means girls.
-The name can be understood as the Old Man's Mountain or Old Man of the Girls.
+The name can be translated as the Old Man's Mountain or Old Man of the Girls.
 The Bedouin give different accounts over its etymology.
 Most agree it became known as Jebel Shayib because its light-coloured summit block resembled the silvery hair of an old man.
-The identity of the girls is less certain, but it may refer to two Bedouin sisters who it's said stayed near the bottom of the mountain, with one of them falling to her death over a precipitous waterfall.
+The identity of the girls is less certain, but it may refer to two Bedouin sisters who it's said stayed near the bottom of the mountain, one of whom fell to her death over a precipitous waterfall.

 Jebel Shayib's high summit has long been a target for mountaineers.
 Legend has it a Bedouin woman called Selima was the first to reach the top, climbing it several centuries ago.
 A Bedouin-British team assembled by the Scotttish cartographer George W Murray made the first formally recorded ascent in the 20th century.
 Several others followed, including English author Leo Tregenza in the 1950s and American geographer Joseph Hobbs in the 1980s.
 A tin is buried in a cairn on the peak, recording the names of summiteers as far back as the 1990s.